Friedrich (novel): Plot

 The narrator and Friedrich sat at the curb outside their house.
 Friedrich explains some math problems.
 The street was empty.
 Far off, a man was walking.
 He slowly became closer.
 The approaching man was a drunk Herr Schneider.
 Friedrich pulls him across the sidewalk.
 Herr Schneider doesn't say hello back to him.
 He kept his eyes lowered and tears were running down his face.
 Herr Schneider and Friedrich disappeared inside the house while the narrator stood outside.
 The narrator's mother asks Frau Schneider about what happens to Herr Schneider.
 Frau Schneider drops down and cries loudly and violently.
 It takes a while for Frau Schneider to calm down.
-Frau Schneider then proceeds to say that Herr Schneider loses his job because of his religion.
+Frau Schneider then proceeds to say that Herr Schneider had lost his job because of his religion.
 Herr Schneider was forced out of his job at the age of 32.